GeoscienceAustralia/galileoQC/AirGravQC Todo List.md

 15. Make code insensitive to the case of the channel names.
 16. DONE - Make flightChannel default = attrib.flight
 17. Write checkLineSeparation() against separation = nominal +/- allowance for distance > max_distance.
+18. plotBoxWhisker - x axis formatter to include decimals, write another formatter function to do this.
+19. All the source files are way too big - re-factor!!
+20. checkXYPlan - gets confused about number of zeros after decimal point in line number

 ## geoWhizz v1.1